 Need a starting point?
 Use the information in the course below to brush up on fall prevention for yourself, or use the information to educate others.
 Our therapists met with senior center staff in our community and provided the information as part of a Fall Prevention Awareness program.
 Staff had excellent questions and were appreciative of a therapists’ perspective.

-Click HERE to access your free Fall Prevention: Keeping Seniors Safe 2 contact hour home study course…this week only!
-Use Coupon Code FPAD15 – expires 9/26/15.
+Click HERE to access your free Fall Prevention: Keeping Seniors Safe 2 contact hour home study course.
+This will be accessible to all at no cost from 9/1-9/23 only!
+Use Coupon Code FPAD17 – expires 9/23/17.
 Members need to log in to access the information.
 If you are not a Member yet, visit our Subscribe tab for details.
 Basic Membership is free.

 There are many fall prevention resources out there.
 See what fits your style and go with it!
 Visit www.ncoa.org or www.APTA.org for more information.

 In YOUR Corner,